vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 <p><img src="qTheoryArchitectureEn.png" alt="" /></p>
 Figure 3.
 The classification of a queueing system in UML2 SP<br/>

+In UML2 SP an architectural diagram is a [conceptual graph](https://en.wikipedia.org/wiki/Conceptual_graph) and contains packages and links (dependences) between them.
+Packages and dependences define concepts.
 Further we shall discuss new frames and new concepts.
-In UML2 SP an architectural diagram is a [conceptual graph](https://en.wikipedia.org/wiki/Conceptual_graph) and contains a packages and links (dependences) between them.
-Packages and dependences define concepts.
 #### Queueing theory
 The "Reusable component" package define **Queueing theory** concept.
 In UML2 SP a theory is a classification of systems.
 #### Scheme of queueing system